95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 07. Dawson COUNTY, TX

-On December 18, 2023, the Dawson County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Dawson County, Texas.
+On December 18, 2023, the Dawson County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Dawson County, Texas.

-The vote of the Dawson County Commissioners' Court, which covered all of the unincorporated parts of Dawson County was 4-0.
+The vote of the Dawson County Commissioners' Court, which covered all of the unincorporated area of Dawson County was 4-0.

 County Population: 12,130